Raheemrana/AdminDashboard_BE/README.md

     `Dump Sales` Inserts sales data with random products, quantities, and dates.<br>
     `Sales Analysis` Provides various APIs for sales analysis, including filtering by date range, product, or category.
   + Inventory:
-    `Dump Inventory` Injects inventory data for random products with dates and stock quantities.
+    `Dump Inventory` Injects inventory data for random products with dates and stock quantities.<br>
-    `Inventory` Retrieves total stock quantity for each product and identifies products with low stock (less than 10 units).
+    `Inventory` Retrieves total stock quantity for each product and identifies products with low stock (less than 10 units).<br>
     `Inventory Insights` Provides insights into stock injection history for products.

 ***Before You Begin***